samforwill/District-Insights/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Models and Analysis
-Given the high dimensionality and multicolinearity of my data, I chose to only focus on regressors that could handle these challenges, such as L1 and L2 regularization regressors, and Ensemble Learning models.
+Given the high dimensionality and multicolinearity of my data, I chose to only focus on regressors that could handle these challenges, such as L1 and L2 regularization regressors, and Ensemble Learning models. <br />
 Although I had some decent accuracy with Neural Networks and Principal Component Regression, eventually I sacked those methods because it's not possible to extract the features and associated weights for analysis.

 Models Assessed: